Monisha En Monalisa: Production

 The song Tholaipesi Enna was shot at a grand budget of ₹10 million, but the film had troubles after floods in Chennai washed away a set erected on the banks of the Cooum.
 During the production of the film, the film was renamed from Monisha to Monisha En Monalisa due to astrological reasons.
 The film had begun production as a trilingual in Tamil, Hindi and Telugu, and Rajender cast local actors for the Hindi version.
 Hindi television actor Raman Trikha was renamed Ramankanth for the Tamil version, while actors including Rahul Saxena, Ravi Kiran, Kunika, and Kalpana Iyer were signed to play roles.

 Soundtrack

-Soundtrack was written and composed by T. Rajendar.
-The title song of the film is based on "María" by Ricky Martin.
-HMV (now known as Saregama) bought the audio rights of the film and they said to have sold over three lakhs of cassettes within first round.
+The lyrics and soundtrack were written and composed by T. Rajendar.
+The title song is based on "María" by Puerto Rican singer Ricky Martin.
+His Master's Voice bought the audio rights of the film and they said to have sold over three lakhs of cassettes within first round.